jinghuazhao/TWAS-pipeline/README.md

 ```
 However, it is often necessary to define a region using a list of SNPs.
 In this regard, tables such as `snp146` in `hg19` above is needed.
 From `locuszoom-1.3` (Pruim, et al. 2010) we can extract `refFlat.txt` and `snp_pos.txt` (see `lz.sql`) to build a list of SNP-genes, as with (UK BioBank Axiom chip) `Axiom_UKB_WCSG.na34.annot.csv.zip`.
 Their chromosome-specific counterparts as with SNPs under all genes can also be derived.

 An example is provided on a recent study of body bone mineral density (TBBMD).
-The relevant filesa ll have prefix bmd- and some are listed as follows,
+The relevant files all have prefix bmd- and some are listed as follows,

  Files             |        Description
 -------------------|-------------------